ArielAssaf/arielassaf.com/content/about/index.md

 draft: false
 ---

-Hi, I'm Ariel!
-Welcome to my personal website.
+Hi,

-This is where I share my thoughts, experiences, and insights.
+This is where I share some random thoughts, experiences, and insights.
 Feel free to explore my posts and get in touch if you'd like to connect.